(Solved) Deployment Failed when Installing APPX Package

 Restarting computer

-$manifest = (Get-AppxPackage Microsoft.WindowsStore).InstallLocation + '\AppxManifest.xml' ; Add-AppxPackage -DisableDevelopmentMode -Register $manifest)
+$manifest = (Get-AppxPackage Microsoft.WindowsStore).InstallLocation + '\AppxManifest.xml' ; Add-AppxPackage -DisableDevelopmentMode -Register $manifest

-6. Use In-Place Upgrade
+7. Use an In-Place Upgrade

-1. Open the Official Microsoft Website.
+1. Go to the Official Microsoft Website.

 Downloading the tool